abhishekpratapa/computer/xnor/README.md

-# Nor Gate
+# Xnor Gate

 This folder contains an implementation of a nor gate using `nmos` and `pmos` transistors.

-The `nor.v` folder contains the module, wheras the `nor_tb.v` contains the test bench to test the module.
+The `xnor.v` folder contains the module, wheras the `xnor_tb.v` contains the test bench to test the module.

 ## Truth Tables